onewalnut/onewalnut.github.io/_publications/2010-10-01-paper-title-number-2.md

 venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper2.pdf'
 ---
 This paper is about the number 2.
 The number 3 is left for future work.
 This paper is about the number 2.
 The number 3 is left for future work.
-This paper is about the number 2.
-The number 3 is left for future work.
-This paper is about the number 2.
-The number 3 is left for future work.
-This paper is about the number 2.
-The number 3 is left for future work.
-This paper is about the number 2.
-The number 3 is left for future work.
-This paper is about the number 2.
-The number 3 is left for future work.

 [Download paper here](http://academicpages.github.io/files/paper2.pdf)